Votion-Development/Dashactyl/README.md

 Need to install Dashactyl?
 Need API documentations?
 Need a place to find themes?

-Check out the wiki! https://github.com/real2two/dashactyl/wiki
+Check out the wiki! https://docs.dashactyl.com

 # Disclaimer

 We are not responsible for any damages.

-You should not download anything from the develop branch!
-These files are not ready for production yet, and will be soon!